chainguard-dev/edu/content/chainguard/chainguard-images/faq.md

 Chainguard Images are primarily available from the [Chainguard Registry](/chainguard/chainguard-registry/overview/), but a selection of developer images is also available on [Docker Hub](https://hub.docker.com/u/chainguard).
 You can find the complete list of available Chainguard Images in our public [Images Directory](https://images.chainguard.dev/) or within the [Chainguard Console](https://console.chainguard.dev/).

 ## What options do I have to use Chainguard Images?
-You can get free Chainguard Images for your organization; you can also upgrade for more versions, SLAs, and dedicated support.
+You can get free Chainguard Images for your organization.
+You can also upgrade for more versions, SLAs, and dedicated support.

 Developer | Production
 -------|-----------------------